-B. Prevention - Public Education & Information Reporting Requirements
+B. Prevention - Public Education & Information Reporting Requirements program deployment.
+This report will include the following elements related to the prevention educational campaign or program:

 Activities identified in Exhibit A - Special Conditions of the CATPA Grant Agreement must be documented and records must be kept within the grant file to evidence compliance.
 In addition to the measurement reporting outlined in the grant application, grantees awarded prevention education funding will be required to submit the following: